DioryMe/diograph-js/README.md

 removeConnection(connection)
 - de-attach connection from room

-getContent(contentUrl)
+readContent(contentUrl)
-- return link to given content
+- read buffer of the given content

 addContent(fileContent)
 - adds content to nativeConnection